Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 Productboard has more integrations and they are pretty useful.

-💪 Fibery has a weird, but powerful API.
+💪 Fibery has powerful API (including GraphQL).
 You can create databases and build your own schema using API, and definitely, you can do pretty advanced queries and create entities.
 Webhooks are there as well.

 Fibery has fewer integrations, but they are pretty useful too.